jfxueX/bash/commands/local/awk.md

 Years ago, when I started writing AWK programs,
 I would find myself confused when the nesting of conditions were too deep.
-If I moved a complex if statement inside another if statement, my alignment of braces became incorrect.
+If I moved a complex
+*if* statement inside another
+*if* statement, my alignment of braces became incorrect.
 It can be very difficult to repair this condition, especially with large scripts.
-Nowadays I use emacs or eclipse to do the formatting for me, but in the 1980's, I didn't have this option.
+Nowadays I use
+*emacs* or *eclipse* to do the formatting for me, but in the 1980's, I didn't have this option.
-My solution at the time was to use the program cb, which is a
+My solution at the time was to use the program
+*cb*, which is a
 "C beautifier".
 By including optional semicolons, and starting comments on the first column of the line, I could send my AWK script through this filter, and properly align all of the code.